OutSystems/docs-howtos/src/data/update-bootstrap-reference-identifier/faq.md

 ![](images/entity-update-bootstrap.png)

-So, we need do manually add a new column ExpenseStatus to the Excel_Expenses structure (previously created by the scaffolding mechanism).
+So, we need to manually add a new column ExpenseStatus to the Excel_Expenses structure (previously created by the scaffolding mechanism).

 ![](images/expense-excel-structure.png)